ElegantEngineeringTech/laravel-money/README.md

 ### Breaking cahnge

 The namespace has been updated: from `Finller\Money` to `Elegantly\Money`.
-You can simple do a search+replace.
+You can simply do a search+replace.

 ## Installation